Malves-Cocus/workshop-unit-testing/README.md

 ## Running all unit tests

-- Be sure the virtual env (.venv) activated
+- Be sure the virtual env (.venv) is activated
 - make unit-tests

 # Challenge